pldiiw/1arc/doc/chip-8.md

 It should be noted that CHIP-8 programs are normally stored in big-endian, i.e. with the most significant byte of a two-byte instruction being stored first.

+## The program counter, stack and stack pointer

+These are 3 special registers, some calls them "pseudo-registers", inacessables from a CHIP-8 program but essentials to the working of the interpreter.

+The first, the program counter, 12 bits long, is used to store the currently executed memory address.
+It is changed after an instruction is read, to next memory address, or to a specific one when jumping for instance.

+The stack is an array of sixteen 12 bits values.
+Each of these values also stores memory addresses.
+You have in CHIP-8 two instructions used to call and turn from subroutines, procedures.
+The one used to call a subroutine store the address of the called procedure into the first empty value inside the stack.
+This way, when we want to return from the subroutine, we take the last stored value stored inside the stack and set the program counter to it.

+But how do we know which value inside the stack is the topmost one?

+This is where the stack pointer comes to the rescue.
+It is simply a 4 bit pseudo-register that gets incremented when we call a subroutine to point to the new topmost memory address inside the stack and decremented when we return from a subroutine.

 ## Keypad